 Raquel is an assistant professor at the Krannert School of Management in Organizational Behavior and Human Resources.
 Her research explores teams in context, with a focus on the processes and properties that make teams function effectively as part of larger systems.
 Her research interests include multi-team systems, multi-teaming, collective identity and social networks.

 Senior Advisor, Corporate Development

 Brad supports the Lab efforts to help start up companies and corporations see and apply the value of Strategic Doing and Strategic Diversity.
 He joins the team after more than a decade of operations development and technology commercialization experience with multi-national, Fortune 500 companies.
 Brad’s experience includes achievements in transformation and change management, technology lifecycle management, new technology development, ERP systems development, and project management.
 Brad has a mechanical engineering degree from Purdue, as well as extensive corporate training in people management, business systems, and a variety of technical topics, including Continuous Improvement and Reliability Centered Maintenance.

-Senior Advisor, Ecosystem Development
+Senior Advisor, University Development